cloudflare/cloudflare-docs/content/1.1.1.1/encryption/dns-over-https/make-api-requests/_index.md

 If you use JSON format, set `application/dns-json`, and if you use DNS wireformat, use `application/dns-message`.

-Refer to [UDP wireformat](/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-wireformat/) and [JSON](/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-json/) for cURL examples.
+Refer to [DNS wireformat](/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-wireformat/) and [JSON](/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-json/) for cURL examples.

 ## Send multiple questions in a query